 The arts are integral to the St. James’ experience.
 Steeped in the strong arts community of Baton Rouge, we offer unique experiences for students to engage in a wide range of artistic pursuits.
 By learning about elements of art, famous artists and the mediums used to create different masterpieces, our students learn about the creative process and how to get their art from concept to life.

 Through music, students learn to express themselves creatively and explore the joy of musical expression.
 Each student discovers the joy and satisfaction of music-making through singing, creating, moving, listening, and performing, thus supplying the foundation for lifelong musical learning and understanding.
-Students have the opportunity to sing in the school’s choir and perform at annual music programs such as Grandparents Day or our traditional Christmas Lessons and Carols.
+Students have the opportunity to sing in the school’s choir and perform at annual music programs such as Grandparents Day or our Christmas Program.
 Our students learn the fundamentals of music expression in a joyful, rich environment.